CiscoTestAutomation/pyats/docs/connections/wrapper.rst

         with steps.start('Exception Service Step') as step:
             step.passed('Sucessfully ran exception service step')

-.. note:: The `steps` argument is only filled when the service wrapper is run in the context of a Testcase.
+.. note:: The `steps` argument is only filled when the service wrapper is run in
+     the context of a Testcase.
 If no Testcase is found, the `steps` argument will be `None`.
 Keep this in mind if your service wrapper is used in a standalone context with no Testcase.

-Execution
+Discovery
 ---------

+There are two methods to enable pyATS to discover service wrappers.
+The first method is to configure the service wrapper in the pyats configuration file.
+The second method is to use an entry point.

 Configuration Method
 ````````````````````